Need to add another IP address to your Linux CentOS 7 VPS or dedicated server? With Network Manager ‘nmtui

 Installing the nmtui Tool

 CentOS versions predating 7.5 may not have the nmtui tool installed by default (packaged).
 The nmtui tool is a very helpful utility, and worth installing.
-Use the following command:
+Execute the following command:

 sudo yum install NetworkManager-tui